swimlane/angular-model-factory/README.md

 ### Using it

+- `bower install model-factory --save`
-- Include `dist/modelFactory.js` in your app
+- Include `bower_components/dist/model-factory-bundle.js` in your app
 - Add `modelFactory` to your module
 - Enjoy magic ;)